wilfredinni/pysheetComments/2019/March/python_comprehensions/python-comprehensions.md

 # ['Charles', 'Susan', 'Patrick', 'George', 'Carol']
 ```

-We can assign it to a variable because a list comprehension standard behavior is to return a list:
+We can assign it to `new_list` because a list comprehension standard behavior is to return a list:

 ```python
 >>> names = ['Charles', 'Susan', 'Patrick', 'George', 'Carol']